 With over 20 years of experience, my greatest strength rests in curating content and programming campaigns intended for global audiences across print, digital, video, mobile, and live events.
-My specialties include Editorial Strategy & Curation, Video Development and Production Management, Digital Media Development, Talent Development, Campaign Strategy and Execution, and Project Management, with a streamlined focus on culture and social justice.
+My specialties include Editorial Strategy & Curation, Film Development and Production Management, Digital Media Development, Talent Development, Campaign Strategy and Execution, and Project Management, with a streamlined focus on culture and social justice.

 For speaking engagements, moderating, or for more information about any of my past or current projects, email me.